 While light distance/intensity and the number of hours the light is on are both important, don’t fall into the trap of thinking one can compensate for the other.
 For example, you cannot use a high-intensity light for five hours instead of a low-intensity light for ten hours.

-What Types of Plants are Conducive to Artificial Lights?
+What Types of Plants Are Conducive to Artificial Lights?

 Here’s a quick guide about artificial lights for commonly-grown houseplants.